Mythologies of photography

 - the experiments and speculations about a photograph of the invisible

-- the reception of the first photographs of the Shroud of Turin
+- the reception of the first photos of the Shroud of Turin

 - the mythical device of the mortifying gaze of Medusa

-The focus is on the photo-theoretical debates of the 19th century, in which the expectations, conceptions and reservations developed that are still virulent in the notes of the photographer Witkin, written a hundred years later.
+The focus is on the photo-theoretical debates of the 19th century, in which the expectations, conceptions and reservations developed that are still virulent in the notes of the photographer Witkin, created one hundred years later.

 info